goFrendiAsgard/zaruba/docs/core-concept/tasks.md

     check: [] # check command
 ```

+> 💡 __PRO TIPS:__ You can go back to [task anatomy section](#task-anatomy) to see more detail description about each properties.

 ## Running a simple command vs starting a long running service

 To make things easier, let's first agree on two terminology: `simple command`, and `long running service`.

 ### Simple command

-Simple command is something you run and considered `done` once the process has been ended.
+Simple command is something you run and considered `completed` once the process has been ended.

 For example, `python -c "print('hello')"` is a command: